aalghura/pdsnd_github/README.md

 Tuesday 08/24/2021.

 ### Project Title
-Bikeshare Python Udacity Data Science Project
+Bikeshare Python Udacity Project for Data Science

 ### Description
 View 2016 bikehsare statistics based on user selection of city, day, and month of Chicago, New York, and Washington.